weihuajiang/SharpHamilton/README.md

 C# library to control Hamilton STAR line.

-With SharpHamilton, application which used Hamilton STAR line can be developed with totally C# code, instead of method/hsl and C# code of application software.
+With SharpHamilton, application which used Hamilton STAR line (STAR/STARlet/STAR plus/STAR vantage) can be developed with totally C# code, instead of method/hsl and C# code of application software.
 Which can make programming and maintenance much easier.

 SharpHamilton support Venus 4.4 to 6, it also support Vantage in Venus 6.